MiraldiLab/maxATAC_data/README.md

 # maxATAC Data

-This repo contains additional resources for the maxATAC Python package.
+This repo contains the data in relation to the maxATAC project.
+For complete installation directions of maxATAC please refer to the maxATAC repo, https://github.com/MiraldiLab/maxATAC
 ## `./hg38`

 This directory contains: